 (Form 1040) Self-Employment Tax

 The United States has social security agreements with many countries to eliminate dual taxes under two social security systems.
 Under these agreements, you must generally pay social security and Medicare taxes to only the country you live in.

 The United States now has social security agreements with the following countries:

-Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, and the United Kingdom.
+Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Poland, Portugal, South Korea, Spain, Slovak Republic, Sweden, Switzerland, and the United Kingdom.
 Additional agreements are expected in the future.